-The pitfalls and the secrets of hiring family members in your business
+The pitfalls of hiring your family members

 First of all, I think the problem with family and business, or for that matter friends and business, is not so much that it is more likely to fail than a normal business, but that if it fails it can cause so much collateral damage.
-Whole families can be ripped apart over a family partnership that disintegrates.
+Whole families can be ripped apart over a family business partnership that disintegrates.
 If the manager of department X turns out to be an incompetent idiot, you as his direct report can simply leave.
 It may be inconvenient, but you’ll find another job and life moves on.
 But if that same manager is uncle Jimmy and the company was started by your father, and you have to sit at the same Christmas lunch table with Uncle Jimmy next month, then the situation becomes much more complicated.

 The business owner’s dream

 I’m not going to sit here and tell you never to hire a family member into your business.
 Most business owners dream of having their children join the business and have the thing they created be a vehicle for bringing the family closer and making life more comfortable for the family.
 In my days as a builder I often imagined that it would be really nice to have one or all of my kids become involved in my business.
-It’s how we roll as business owners, and it’s one of the reasons, I believe business owners on average are happier people as a group (more about business and happiness here) .
+It’s how we roll as business owners, and it’s one of the reasons, I believe business owners on average are happier people as a group more about business and happiness here.

 So how do we minimise the inherent risks of causing major family dramas when getting the clan involved in The Business.

 From everything I’ve seen over the years I think there are four principles to managing family business well:

 - Acknowledge that it isn’t always going to be easy.
 Allow for the fact that just because we are family, doesn’t mean we all have the same values and beliefs or the same work ethic or for that matter the same priorities in life.
 Sure, family is important for most of us, but my own kids are still more important to me than uncle Jimmy’s kids.